Tralkasaurus: Classification

 Within the Abelisauridae, the position of Tralkasaurus was more poorly resolved.
 In particular, it exhibits a conflicting blend of characteristics: the projections on the caudal transverse processes are typical of the Brachyrostra, but the presence of extensive antorbital fossae on the maxilla is plesiomorphic (i.e. characteristic of basal abelisauroids, and unlike other abelisaurids).
 The phylogenetic analysis accordingly placed Tralkasaurus among basal abelisaurids, but was unable to resolve its affinities beyond a polytomy (collapsed tree).
 The resulting phylogenetic tree is partially reproduced below.

 Palaeoecology

-Numerous theropods are known from the Violante Farm fossil site, including Gualicho and Aoniraptor (which may or may not represent the same megaraptoran); the carcharodontosaurid Taurovenator; a coelurosaur (identified by Cerroni and colleagues as an unenlagiine) and another carcharodontosaurid that remain unnamed, but are likely distinct species; and another indeterminate megaraptoran.
+Numerous theropods are known from the Violante Farm fossil site of the Huincul Formation, including Gualicho and Aoniraptor (which may or may not represent the same megaraptoran), the carcharodontosaurid Taurovenator, a coelurosaur (identified by Cerroni and colleagues as an unenlagiine) and another carcharodontosaurid that remain unnamed, but are likely distinct species, and another indeterminate megaraptoran.
 Other dinosaurs also include a titanosaurian sauropod and an ornithopod.
 Additional vertebrates from the Violante Farm site include the eilenodontid rhynchocephalian Patagosphenos; a crocodyliform, possibly belonging to the Neosuchia; a squamate; a chelid turtle; and a fish referred to Lepidotes.

+Dinosaurs named from other localities in the Huincul Formation include titanosaurs (Argentinosaurus, Choconsaurus, and Chucarosaurus), rebbachisaurids (Cathartesaura and Limaysaurus), carcharodontosaurids (Mapusaurus and Meraxes), abelisaurids (Skorpiovenator and Ilokelesia), an elaphrosaurine (Huinculsaurus), and a paravian (Overoraptor).